-Measure Baseline Description: 1,872,206 (FY 2007)
+Measure Baseline Description: 6,898,131(FY 2009)

-Measure Target Description: 1,928,371 (FY 2009-2010) (3% increase) '''
+Measure Target Description: 8,277,757 (FY2011);9,933,309 (FY2012) '''

 Data Source and Calculation: Number of records stored on Library's technology systems that are dedicated to long-term permanent records, calculated by record count.
+Reference:19900

-• We will ensure that resources are used efficiently and programs are managed effectively, and in a manner consistent with applicable state and federal requirements.
+We will ensure that resources are used efficiently and programs are managed effectively, and in a manner consistent with applicable state and federal requirements

-The Virginia Performs management scorecard grades agencies on five criteria: Human Resource Management, Government Procurement, Financial Management, Information Technology, and Emergency Preparedness.
+The Virginia Performs administrative measures grade agencies on five criteria: Human Resource Management, Government Procurement, Financial Management, Information Technology, Performance Management, and Emergency Preparedness.